yoon-thiri04/computer-network-lectures/Chapter-1/OSI_Model.md

 ## Physical Layer

 ☎️ To carry a bit stream over a physical medium.
+It deals with the mechanical and electrical specifications between interface and transmission media.
+Physical layer is moving individual bit from one node to the next.

+☎️ Physical layer is also concerned with the following: